Is there a “Chinese alphabet”?

 How are Chinese characters formed?

-The Chinese writing is a complex system that requires certain knowledge on how to write and memorise it.
+The Chinese writing is a complex system that requires certain knowledge of how to write and memorise it.
 Actually, all the characters are made of a group of specified elements, known as radicals.
 A couple of radicals form one character.
 In total, there are 214 radicals.
-They are usually formed as a simplified version of a very basic character, such as “heart”, “person”, “knife” etc. You can see some of the most popular radicals on the picture to the left.
+They are usually formed as a simplified version of a very basic character, such as “heart”, “person”, “knife” etc. You can see some of the most popular radicals on the picture in the left.

 We know it sounds complicated, but it really isn’t.
 Just take a look below:

 刀 “knife” → you can see it in characters like 分, 召.
 It is simplified into刂 when placed to the right of other elements (刖, 割).

 人 “man” → one of the most common radicals, visible in characters like 囚, 坐.
 It is simplified into 亻when written from the left (他, 似)